 Mini macaws are affectionate pets, but unlike some other birds, they will not cuddle or nuzzle up to people until a bond has developed.
 Spend a couple of hours each day with your macaw.

-Start by talking to them through the cage, for the first few days and while they become acclimatized to their new surroundings.
+Start by talking to them through the cage for the first few days and while they become acclimatized to their new surroundings.
 Once they are comfortable with your voice, open the cage and encourage them out while starting to teach them to hop onto your finger.
-Always talk in a reassuring manner, ensure that there are no dangers nearby, and eventually, your mini macaw may choose to cuddle you.
+Always talk in a reassuring manner, and ensure that there are no dangers nearby, and eventually, your mini macaw may choose to cuddle with you.

 Some breeds of mini macaw form a strong bond with a single person, while others make good family pets because they will bond with all of their human family members.
-Ensure you choose a species that best fits your familial setup, and who will be most likely to spend time with the parrot.
+Ensure that you choose a species that best fits your familial setup, and determine who will be the most likely to spend time with the parrot.

 - Read Also: 8 Signs That Your Macaw Likes You